 Modified Stage 2 Reopening Guidelines

 Information for artists and arts organizations regarding Modified Stage 2 Reopening Guidelines in Toronto

-✸ Please visit the City of Toronto's COVID-19 Guidance: Indoor & Outdoor Events for complete information including new restrictions for indoor and outdoor events.
-Additionaly, view the Province of Ontario's Reopening Ontario Act – Stage 3 Orders ✸
+✸ Please visit the Province of Ontario's Modified Stage 2 Guidelines and the City of Toronto's COVID-19 Guidance: Indoor & Outdoor Events for complete information. ✸

 Frequntly Asked Questions: Stage 3 reopening guidelines for artists and arts organizations